Mazda MX-5 roadster - Engines, drive & performance

 There’s still a little bit of body roll, but this actually shows you how grippy the car is and lets you know when you’re approaching the car’s limits.
 The ride is communicative but not rock hard - you’ll know the bumps are there but it’s never desperately uncomfortable - and the MX-5 is an easy-to-drive yet fun car.

 Our favourite gearbox is a six-speed manual that’s a joy to use.
 It has a small, stubby gearlever that slots neatly into each gear and requires just the right amount of force to shift, so quick changes are a pleasure.

 The Mazda MX-5 is offered with a choice of 1.5 or 2.0-litre SKYACTIV petrol engines.
 Unlike many current performance cars, it doesn’t use turbocharging technology to help reduce CO2 emissions and boost fuel economy, but Mazda has found other ways of achieving these goals.

 The 1.5-litre engine produces 130bhp, and launches from 0-62mph in 8.3 seconds.
-It revs quickly, sounds great and provides all the performance you could realistically need on the public road.
+While it looks underpowered on paper, it revs quickly, sounds great and provides all the performance you could realistically need on the public road.
 You need to change gear frequently, but thanks to a mechanical shift action, this is more of a pleasure than a chore.